- Honda confirms the name of its electric city car

 - All-new platform, 124-mile range and rear-wheel drive

-- Pricing - and its final name - are still under wraps
+- Pricing is still under wraps for now

-The concept car’s retro design has been carried over to the prototype largely unchanged, with the addition of two extra doors being the biggest departure.
-Built on a dedicated platform, the e Prototype also features a rear-wheel drive configuration, charging ports in the bonnet and an all-electric range of up to 124 miles.
+The concept car’s retro design will be carried over to the production version largely unchanged, with the addition of two extra doors being the biggest departure.
+Built on a dedicated platform, the Honda e will also feature a rear-wheel drive configuration, charging ports in the bonnet and an all-electric range of up to 124 miles.

-Honda e Prototype: lovable styling is carried over from the concept
+Honda e: lovable styling is carried over from the concept

-The good news is that many of the concept’s visual delights, that made the Urban EV the star of the 2017 Frankfurt motor show, are present and correct on the version you’ll be able to buy.
+The good news is that many of the concept’s visual delights, that made the Urban EV the star of the 2017 Frankfurt motor show, will be present and correct on the version you’ll be able to buy.

-Honda’s been building cars long enough now to have curated a back catalogue of distinctive models, and it’s one of these – the Honda N – which has inspired the e Prototype’s looks.
+Honda’s been building cars long enough now to have curated a back catalogue of distinctive models, and it’s one of these – the Honda N – which has inspired the e’s looks.

-The key word here is ‘inspired’, because the e Prototype is unashamedly modern, not a retro-pastiche in the manner of the Fiat 500.
+The key word here is ‘inspired’, because the Honda e will be unashamedly modern, not a retro-pastiche in the manner of the Fiat 500.

-Although the near-production version’s stance isn’t quite as dramatic – given that it’s a tad curvier, taller and with smaller, less dramatic wheels (16-inch standard, 17-inch optional), it does have broadly the same silhouette that was so well received on the original concept.
+Although the production version’s stance isn’t quite as dramatic – given that it’s a tad curvier, taller and with smaller wheels (16-inch standard, 17-inch optional), it does have broadly the same silhouette that was so well received on the original concept.

 Complementing the camera monitoring system is a display replacing the rear-view mirror, while a large infotainment screen and digital dashboard dominate the rest of the cabin.
 This is effectively split into three screens, with the digital dash in front of the driver, and the two main screens placed in the middle and in front of the passenger.